thomasthaddeus/cityuseattle.github.io/docs/hoporhos/submit.md

 ### GitHub Desktop.

-After you finish your HOP or HOS, you can see all changes on GitHub Desktop.
+After you finish your HOP, HOS, or TT, you can see all changes on GitHub Desktop.
 For example, if you finish your work on week 6 and want to submit or push it to GitHub, you can type a summary and then commit it to the main branch.

 ![](/assets/images/github-desktop-commit.png)